scipy-conference/scipy_proceedings/papers/henry_schreiner/henry_schreiner.rst

 ..
    About how it was planned and built.

 In 2016, the ecosystem for Python in HEP was rather fragmented.
+Physicists were developing tools in isolation, without knowing out the overlaps with other tools, and without making them interoperable.
 There were a handful of popular packages that were useful in HEP spread around among different authors.
 The ROOTPy project had several packages that made the ROOT-Python bridge a little easier than the built-in PyROOT, such as the root-numpy and related root-pandas packages.
 The C++ MINUIT fitting library was integrated into ROOT, but the iminuit package :cite:`iminuit` provided an easy to install standalone Python package with an extracted copy of MINUIT.
 Several other specialized standalone C++ packages had bindings as well.
 Many of the initial authors were transitioning to a less-code centric role or leaving for industry, leaving projects like ROOTPy and iminuit without maintainers.

 Eduardo Rodrigues, a scientist working on the LHCb experiment for the University of Cincinnati, started working on a package called scikit-hep that would provide a set to tools useful for physicists working on HEP analysis.
 The initial version of the scikit-hep package had a simple vector library, HEP related units and conversions, several useful statistical tools, and provenance recording functionality,

-He also placed the GitHub repository into a GitHub organization of the same name, and asked several of the other HEP related packages to join.
+He also placed the scikit-hep GitHub repository in a Scikit-HEP GitHub organization, and asked several of the other HEP related packages to join.
 The ROOTPy project was ending, with the primary author moving on, and so several of the then-popular packages [#]_ that were included in the ROOTPy organization were happily transferred to Scikit-HEP.
 Several other existing HEP libraries, primarily interfacing to existing C++ simulation and tracking frameworks, also joined, like PyJet and NumPythia.
 Some of these libraries have been retired or replaced today, but were an important part of Scikit-HEP's initial growth.

 .. [#] The primary package of the ROOTPy project, also called ROOTPy, was not transferred, but instead had a final release and then died.
 It was an